DiegoMerino28/Data-Viz-Project/README.md

 ## Key Insights for Presentation

 * Airlines are the main factor that explain delays in the US.
-* 95\% of the arrival delay is explained by the departure delay.
+* 95\% of the arrival delay is explained by the departure delay, the other 5\% is mainly explained by National Air Service related delays in arrival procedures.
 * Hubs are the main pain point for Airlines.